Overall though, the majority of email received has been very positive, and it appears that many people were like

 that might have wrapped up the subject but not so.
 Tons of questions obviously remained, and they began to pour in

 once the site got better known.
-Hopefully this update will answer many of them.
+Hopefully this update will answer many of them but given the number of people

-However, given the number of people Dan touched in his life, I do realize that even this update will not answer them
+Dan touched in his life, I realize that even this latest update probably won't answer them all.

 I had hoped that former Ampeg employees (both from the Linden, NJ years as well as from the reissue years through St.

-would have been more forthcoming in the telling of Dan's story, but for whatever reason most do not want to go on
+Louis Music) would have been more forthcoming in the telling of Dan's story, but for whatever reason most do not want to go on

 record.
 Of all the former employees I've interviewed only one - Mr. Steve Constantelos - would step forward and allow